459. The Last Hour of Sleep. June 11, 2023

 As funny as it sounds, he was serious.
 To get something, we often need to lose something else.
 There is a victim with every sacrifice, as it is a transferal.
 We slay some sleep to enjoy peaceful private communion with our Lord.
 But we habitually weigh the cost of that offering and find it's too much to part with.

 Could the disciples have stayed awake?
 I'm sure they were more resolute after Pentecost.
-Maybe they would have understood if Jesus had explained the hour's importance.
+Perhaps they would have understood if Jesus had explained the importance of that hour.
 Did He need to?
-He'd asked them to watch and pray.
-Wouldn't that be enough?
+He'd already asked them to watch and pray.
+Wasn't that enough for them?
 Is it enough for us?

-It wouldn't hurt to take a leaf from this guy's book.
-Worshipping before daybreak may not be your cup of tea, but when we look for a time later in the day, when our busyness steals every available minute, consistently moving God to a later timeslot, only the determined find it.
+It wouldn't hurt us to take a leaf from this guy's book.
+Worshipping before daybreak may not be your cup of tea, but trying to find time later in the day, when our busyness steals every available minute, we find that we're consistently moving God to later timeslots.

 PRAYER